Safyrus/Computer-simulation/Manual/SAPHYR-I-manual.md

 The program adds two new instruction to interact with your instructions.

-- GO: Each time you enter an instruction, a cursor that retains at which line you’re at increment.
+- GO: Each time you enter an instructions, a cursor that retains at which line you’re at increment.
 And to go back (or forward) you can use the GO instruction.
 It takes two number that make an address that will be the new cursor location (your program starts at address 1A10 and each instruction take 4 bytes.
 So, if you want to go to line 10 you need to GO to address 1A10+0A*4=1A38)
 - RUN: execute your program from the first line and return to the prog program when your program has finished its execution.

 &nbsp;

-### 5- Optional programs
+### 5- Some software

+#### a- SAPHYR DOS

 _**TODO**_